The modularity of Siegel's zeta functions: Introduction

 \begin{quotation} If one wants to develop the transformation theory of $f(\mathfrak{S},x)$ for arbitrary modular substitutions, then in addition to $\zeta_1(\mathfrak{S},s)$ one also has to investigate zeta functions formed analogously with residual class characters.
 The considerations leading to the proof of Theorems 1, 2, 3 can be transferred to the general case without any major difficulty.
 By virtue of the (inverse) Mellin transformation, one then obtains an important result that the function $f(\mathfrak{S}, x)$ defined by (53) is a modular form of weight $\frac{n}{2}$ and level $2D$, provided that $n$ is odd and $\mathfrak{x}'\mathfrak{S}\mathfrak{x}$ is not a ternary zero form. \end{quotation}

-As of 1938, Siegel seemed to have noticed the possibility that by considering the twists of zeta functions by Dirichlet characters, one would obtain modular forms for congruence subgroups; now this fact is called, in the holomorphic case, Weil's converse theorem~\cite{Weil}.
-Later, in a 1951 paper~\cite{Siegel}, Siegel proved the so-called Siegel's main theorem ({\it Siegelsche HauptSatz}) for indefinite quadratic forms.
-In terms of Siegel's zeta functions $\zeta_{\pm}(s)$, the theorem states that the coefficients
+As of 1938, Siegel seemed to have noticed the possibility that by considering the twists of zeta functions by Dirichlet characters, one can prove modularity for congruence subgroups.
+In the holomorphic case, this fact is known as Weil's converse theorem~\cite{Weil}.
+It was 1967 when Weil's paper~\cite{Weil} appeared!
+Revisiting Siegel's prediction in the light of recent developments is one motivation for the present study.

-of $\zeta_{\pm}(s)$ can be expressed as the product of local representation densities over all primes.
-Siegel called $M(Y;n)$ the measures of representations ({\it Darstellungsma\ss{}}).
-In the course of the proof of the main theorem, it is shown that the measures $M(Y; n)$ appear as Fourier coefficients of some real analytic automorphic form, which is an integral of indefinite theta series.
-(See \cite[Hilfssatz 4]{Siegel}.
-We refer to Siegel~\cite{SiegelTata} or M\"uller~\cite{Muller} for expositions of this work.)
-We remark that the definitions of measures are different for each of the papers~\cite{SiegelZF1, SiegelZF2, Siegel}, and a care must be taken.
-However, it can be said that the modularity of Siegel's zeta functions was proved by Siegel himself.

-Note that in the quotation above, Siegel mentioned the parity of $n$, the number of variables of quadratic forms; in the setting of~\cite{SiegelZF1}, if $n$ is odd, then the number of negative eigenvalues of the symmetric matrix is even.
-As we will see below, in such a case, Siegel's zeta functions correspond to holomorphic modular forms.
-In a celebrated paper~\cite{Maass}, Maa\ss{} introduced the notion of non-holomorphic forms (Maass forms) and established a converse theorem for Maass forms.
-Further, in \cite{MaassIQF}, as its application of his converse theorem, Maa\ss{} proved that in a very special case (when $Y$ is diagonal of even degree with $\det Y=1$), Siegel's zeta functions can be expressed as the product of two standard Dirichlet series such as the Riemann zeta function $\zeta(s)$ and the Dirichlet $L$-function $L(s, \chi)$.
-These examples of Maa\ss{} are all holomorphic.
+We should note that in the quotation above, Siegel mentioned the parity of $n$, the number of variables of quadratic forms.
+This is related to the fact that the concept of non-holomorphic modular forms was not yet in place at that time.
+In a celebrated paper~\cite{Maass}, Maa\ss{} introduced the notion of the so-called Maass forms and established a Hecke correspondence for Maass forms.
+Further, in \cite{MaassIQF}, as its application of his theorem, Maa\ss{} proved that in a very special case (when $Y$ is diagonal of even degree with $\det Y=1$), Siegel's zeta functions can be expressed as the product of two standard Dirichlet series such as the Riemann zeta function $\zeta(s)$ and the Dirichlet $L$-function $L(s, \chi)$.
 On the other hand, it is only recently that papers on Weil-type converse theorems for Maass forms have emerged (cf.\ \cite{MSSU, NeururerOliver}).
-Given the importance of Siegel's zeta functions, it is meaningful, the author believes, to accomplish Siegel's original plan to prove the modularity via converse theorems including the case of non-holomorphic forms.
-This motivates the present study.
+It would be a very natural idea for us to accomplish Siegel's original plan to prove the modularity via converse theorem including the case of non-holomorphic forms.

+Siegel's zeta functions are closely related to the so-called Siegel's main theorem ({\it Siegelsche HauptSatz}).
+In a 1951 paper~\cite{Siegel}, Siegel proved the transformation formula for some theta series arising from indefinite quadratic forms, and the equality between an integral of the indefinite theta series over fundamental domains and some Eisenstein series (cf. \cite[Satz~1]{Siegel}).
+It was shown in \cite[Hilfssatz 4]{Siegel} that the coefficients